 - Buying and selling costs

-Rent on the other hand, is a bit simpler with its costs.
-Aside from the rent itself, costs to take note of are:
+Rent usually involves fewer additional costs.
+Aside from the rent itself, expenses to take note of are the:

 - Application fee or upfront cost